geodeepak/Seismolive/What's-New-in-ObsPy-0.10.0.md

 We strongly encourage all users to update to the new version as it will effectively end support for the 0.9.x line.

+---

+> Aside from the occasional change and new feature, there never was any formal funding for ObsPy and it has been developed by enthusiastic volunteers.
+If you use ObsPy, please make sure to properly [acknowledge](https://github.com/obspy/obspy/wiki#acknowledging) us so we can justify investing time into it.

+---

 ## Major New Features